BDUTechNest/admin-frontend/README.md

 ## Contribution
-1. Make sure you are using prettier to format the code.
+1. Make sure you are using Prettier to format the code.

-More guidelines will be added as project move forward.
+More guidelines will be added as the project moves forward.